Best Urban Wine Experiences in New Zealand

 The team at Known Unknown wants to make wine fun and accessible to all.
 They haven’t gone the standard route with their wine making and it’s clear to see how they take inspiration from art, design, music and food, and enjoy collaborating with others.

-An urban winery, based in New Plymouth, Known Unknown is focused on producing natural, lo-fi wines (and cider).
-They put a lot of love and attention into growing organic fruit and they hero this in the wines they produce.
+An urban winery, based in New Plymouth, Known Unknown is focused on producing natural, lo-fi wines (and cider) and they put a lot of love and attention into this.
 Check out their tasting room if you’re in the neighbourhood, there’s always an interesting drop (or many!) to try, alongside a delicious spread of snacks.

 Auckland Urban Wine Tour